Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Introduction

-which can heuristically viewed as
+\noi which can heuristically viewed as

 Due to the real parts and the conjugate signs play little to no role in our arguments.
 The equation \eqref{SNLS2} can be viewed as the energy-critical NLS \eqref{NLS-usual} with the perturbation $g(v,\Psi)$.
-As seen later on, the regularity properties of $\Psi$ (Section \ref{SUBSEC:StoCo} below) and the a priori bound on the energy will allow us to invoke the perturbation lemma from \cite{TVZ} (Lemma \ref{LEM:pert} below) on $g(v,\Psi)$ iteratively on short time intervals to construct a solution $v$ to \eqref{SNLS2}.
+As seen later on, the regularity properties of $\Psi$ (Section \ref{SUBSEC:StoCo} below) and the a priori bound on the energy will allow us to invoke the perturbation lemma from \cite{TVZ} (Lemma \ref{LEM:pert} below) on $g(v,\Psi)$ iteratively over any finite time interval to construct a solution $v$ to \eqref{SNLS2}.
 Finally, the unconditional uniqueness of $v$ needs to be proved via a separate argument adapted from \cite{KOPV}.

 The rest of the paper is organized as follows.
 In Section \ref{SECT:Prelim}, we introduce some notations, state regularity properties of the stochastic convolution, and present the key perturbation lemma.
 Then, we give a proof of local well-posedness of the perturbed NLS \eqref{PNLS} in Section \ref{SEC:Pertub}.
-Next, we apply the perturbation lemma to show the global existence of solutions to the perturbed NLS.
+Next, we apply the perturbation lemma to show the global existence of solutions to the deterministic perturbed NLS.
 Finally, Section \ref{SEC:MainTheorem} is devoted to proving Theorem \ref{THM:0}.
 This splits into three parts: the establishment of an a priori bound on the energy, the application of the perturbation lemma, and the proof of unconditional uniqueness.